-Historic Building Appraisal Entrance Gate, Tai Hong Wai Kam Tin, Yuen Long
+Historic Building Appraisal

+Watchtower (northwest), No. 9F Tai Hong Wai, Kam Tin, Yuen Long

-Tai Hong Wai (泰康圍) in Kam Tin (錦田) of Yuen Long was built by Tang Historical Kwong-hoi (鄧廣海) and his son Tang Chung (鄧璁) in the Chenghua reign (成 Interest 仆, A.D.
-1465-1487) of the Ming (明) dynasty.
-The enclosing walls and a moat surrounding the wall was constructed in the Kangxi reign (康熙, A.D.
-1662-1722) of the Qing (清) dynasty to safeguard the villagers from attacks of pirates and bandits.
+Tai Hong Wai (泰康圍) in Kam Tin (錦田) of Yuen Long, was built by Tang Historical Kwong-hoi (鄧廣海) and his son Tang Chung (鄧璁) in the Chenghua reign (成 Interest 化, 1465-1487) of the Ming (明) dynasty.
+The enclosing walls and a moat surrounding the wall was constructed in the Kangxi reign (康熙, 1662-1722) of the Qing (清) dynasty to safeguard the villagers from attacks of pirates and bandits.
 Guns were provided at the walls and watchtowers firing at enemies from their gun holes.

-During the takeover of the New Territories by the British in 1899, the iron gate of the wall was seized and removed to the residence of the then Governor in Ireland.
-With the petition in 1924 by Tang Pak-kau (鄧伯裘) (1876-1950) of the Tang clan in Kam Tin, a pair of gates was returned.
+In the takeover of the New Territories by the British in 1899, the iron gate of the wall was seized and removed to the residence of the then Governor in Ireland.
+With the petition in 1924 by Tang Pak-kau (鄧伯裘, 1876-1950) of the Tang clan, a pair of gates was returned.
 One of which belonged to Kat Hing Wai (吉慶圍) and the other to Tai Hong Wai.
-The latter gave up its half and the pair was installed to Kat Hing Wai.
-With its security function diminished, the structure fell into ruin and was occupied by village houses built on it.
-The surviving historic items include the watchtower at the northwest corner and the inner gate of the wall.
+The latter gave up its half and the pair was installed back to Kat Hing Wai.
+With the security functions of the wall diminished, the structure fell into ruin and occupied by village houses built on it.
+The northwest corner tower and the inner gate of the wall are the only structures survived.

 The old Tai Hong Wai was a near-square walled village constructed with Architectural high walls surrounding the village having four watchtowers at its four corners Merit and an entrance gate at the central axis.
 Rows of houses were built parallel to the front wall.
 The wall was in symmetrical design constructed of green bricks.
 A moat was constructed around the village and reclaimed in the 1960s.
-The corridor is consisted of an outer gate and an inner gate.
-The former rebuilt in 1986 is constructed of reinforced concrete finished with Shanghai plaster with masonry courses to have stonework look.
-Its pitched clay-tiles roof is retained with reinforced concrete trusses.
-The inner gate is constructed of green bricks with its walls to support its pitched roof of timber rafters, purlins and ceramic tiles.
-Its front doorway is rectangular whilst its rear doorway is arched.
-Its arched doorway is with plastered moulding.
-Wall friezes are with paintings of chrysanthemums and peonies on its internal walls.
+The present northwest corner tower is constructed of green and red bricks.
 Part of the walls is covered with plastered rendering.